sinatra/sinatra/README.pirate.md

 <dl>
   <dt>Ruby 1.8.7</dt>
   <dd>
-    1.8.7 is fully supported, however, if nothing is keeping you from it, we recommend upgrading to 1.9.2 or switching to JRuby or Rubinius.
+    1.8.7 be fully supported, however, if nothing is keeping you from it, we recommend upgrading to 1.9.2 or switching to JRuby or Rubinius.
 Support for 1.8.7 will not be dropped before Sinatra 2.0 and Ruby 2.0 except maybe in the unlikely event of 1.8.8 being released.
 Even then, we might continue